-Niger has made remarkable progress in reducing under-five mortality over the past decade, but malnutrition and malaria – the main causes of childhood death – remain rife.
+Niger has made remarkable progress in reducing mortality for children under five over the past decade.
+However, malnutrition and malaria – the main causes of childhood death – remain rife.
 We run targeted paediatric programmes, support community health workers and boost the capacity of public facilities, particularly during the 'hunger gap' between harvests, which coincides with the rainy season and malaria peak.

 MSF supports community health workers in hundreds of villages throughout Niger.
 The community health workers are especially active during the peak malaria season and ensure early detection and treatment of simple malaria and screening for malnutrition.
-The recent scale-up of health promotion and community-based activities in the region resulted in a 25 per cent reduction in admissions for severe complicated malaria in the health facilities we support.

-Since 2015, people living in Diffa region, in the Lake Chad Basin, suffer the consequences of the violent clashes between armed opposition groups in neighbouring Nigeria and the military forces in the region.
-We provide medical and mental care for displaced people and host communities at numerous health facilities in the region and run mobile clinics in hard-to-reach areas.
+Since 2015, people living in Diffa region, in the Lake Chad Basin, suffer the consequences of violent clashes between armed opposition groups in neighbouring Nigeria and the military forces in the region.
+We provide medical and mental health care for displaced communities at numerous health facilities in the region and run mobile clinics in hard-to-reach areas.
 In Agadez, in the north of Niger, we support local communities and migrants along the main migratory routes.